psycedelicAI/AI-Continuity-Architecture-Method/proof-of-concept/high-security-facility-case.md

 ## Conclusion

-The High-Security Facility Concept provided the first proof of concept for AI Memory Bank Builder.
+The High-Security Facility Concept provided the foundational proof of concept for the AI Memory Bank Builder method.

 The method emerged from a real collaboration problem: the need to repeatedly restore the context of a complex, long-running project.